PPL » Human Factors » Hearing and Balance

 10.20.4 Describe the physiology (function) of the ear.

-The ear is responsible for detecting sound waves, converting them into electrical signals, and transmitting those signals to the brain for interpretation.
+The ear’s primary function is to detect sound waves, convert them into electrical signals, and transmit those signals to the brain for interpretation.
+It also plays a role in balance.